ownlytics/mcptix/DEVELOPMENT.md

 # mcptix Development Workflow

-This document describes the development workflow for mcptix, focusing on how to develop and test locally without affecting the production experience for end customers.
+This document describes the simplified development workflow for mcptix, focusing on how to develop and test locally without affecting the production experience for end customers.

 ## Overview